UBIEEE/Salty_Capybara_Proposal_Example/README.md

 - Caleb - CAD Modeling + Wiring.
 He will be in charge of doing the 3D-Modeling for the Arduino, Chasis and Battery.
 After he is done with this, he will be focusing on the wiring of the breadboard.
 - Spencer - Will work with the hardware required as well as how its implemented.
 - Ethan - I will be researching what algorithms will be fitting the Micrmouse the best.
 I will also be trying to process the data from the Arduino to the micromouse.
-- Jonathan(Himothy) - Make sure the software work accordingly with hardware.
+- Jonathan(Not Himothy) - Make sure the software work accordingly with hardware.
 Make sure there's clear communication between hardware and software.
-- Dewey - (Hes not here he's filling this out on his own) - You do the Arduino Shit bud
+- Devan - (Hes not here he's filling this out on his own) - You do the Arduino Shit bud

 ### Name 1